Kilimanjaro Climb for Moving Mountains

 - Personal first aid includes aspirin, Nurofen, plasters, Germolene, Immodium, strepsils and prescription medicines for possible gastric problems

-- Passport, insurance papers, spending money, air tickets, 2 pin (round) plug adaptor, spare batteries for digital cameras, reading books and maps, diary, pen
+- Passport, insurance papers, spending money, air tickets, spare batteries and powerbanks, camera.

 Join us by choosing a date below and submitting an enquiry to register.